opea-project/GenAIExamples/README.md

 * <b>Easy to use</b>.
 Use ecosystem-compliant APIs to build the end-to-end GenAI examples

 * <b>Easy to customize</b>.
-Customize the example using different framework, LLM, embedding, serving
+Customize the example using different framework, LLM, embedding, serving etc.

 * <b>Easy to deploy</b>.
 Deploy the GenAI examples with performance on Intel platforms

+> **Note**:
+> The below support matrix gives the validated configurations.
+Feel free to customize per your needs.

 ### ChatQnA
 [ChatQnA](./ChatQnA/README.md) is an example of chatbot for question and answering through retrieval argumented generation (RAG).

 <table>
 	<tbody>